rizen211/submarinesn-torpedoes/API.md

 ### OBJ Model Requirements

-- Models must use **triangulated faces** (no quads or n-gons)
+- Models use **triangulated faces** (no quads or n-gons)
-- Export with vertex normals and UV coordinates
+- Models are exported with vertex normals and UV coordinates
-- Model should face **forward on the Z+ axis** in modeling software
+- Models face **forward on the Z+ axis** in modeling software
 - The renderer handles rotation automatically based on entity yaw

-### Advanced Rendering
+### Renderer Customization

-`BaseOBJEntityRenderer` provides protected methods for customization:
+`BaseOBJEntityRenderer` provides protected methods for entity customization:
 - `getColor()` - Apply color tinting to the model
 - `applyTransformations()` - Apply additional transformations (scale, rotation, translation)
 - `getRenderLayer()` - Change the render layer